LGBTQ rights in Kentucky: Public employment

 Public employment discrimination against state workers based on sexual orientation or gender identity is illegal under an executive order by Governor Steve Beshear (Democrat) in June 2008.
 Such discrimination was originally banned by an executive order by Governor Paul Patton (Democrat) under an executive order issued by him in 2003.
 When Republican Governor Ernie Fletcher took office, however, he removed these protections in 2006.
 Thus, Beshear's order reinstates such protections.

-In February 2013, Berea Mayor Steve Connelly banned discrimination on the basis of actual or perceived sexual orientation via executive order.
+In February 2013, Berea Mayor Steve Connelly banned discrimination based on actual or perceived sexual orientation via executive order.
 The order applies only to the town's 130 public employees.

 Private employment

 Nineteen Kentucky cities have local non-discrimination ordinances—or Fairness Ordinances—covering sexual orientation and gender identity: Lexington-Fayette County (1999), Louisville Metro (1999), Covington (2003), Frankfort (2013), Morehead (2013), Vicco (2013), Danville (2014), Midway (2015), Paducah (2018), Maysville (2018), Bellevue (2019), Dayton (2019), Georgetown (2019), Henderson (2019), Highland Heights (2019), Versailles (2019), Cold Spring (2020), Fort Thomas (2020), and Newport (2020).
 Henderson originally adopted a non-discrimination ordinance in 1999, but a subsequent group of city commissioners removed the protections in 2001.
 A similar ordinance was passed into law there in 2019.

 Some of Kentucky's largest employers also ban sexual orientation discrimination through company policies and include such employers as Lexmark, the University of Kentucky, the University of Louisville, Toyota, Ford Motor Company, General Electric, PNC Financial Services, Yum!
 Brands and United Parcel Service.

-In January 2013 Vicco, Kentucky, a town with a population of 334 as of the 2010 census with a gay mayor, Johnny Cummings, passed a town ordinance prohibiting "discrimination in employment, housing, and public accommodations based upon a person's actual or perceived sexual orientation and gender identity".
-Vicco joined Covington, which enacted a similar ordinance in 2003, and Lexington and Louisville, which did so in 1999.
+In January 2013 Vicco, Kentucky, a town with a population of 334 as of the 2010 census, with a gay mayor, Johnny Cummings, passed a town ordinance prohibiting "discrimination in employment, housing, and public accommodations based upon a person's actual or perceived sexual orientation and gender identity".
+Vicco joined Covington, which enacted a similar ordinance in 2003, and Lexington and Louisville, which enacted similar ordinances in 1999.
 Vicco, KY was said to be the smallest town in the United States to pass such an ordinance.